Chen-Yu-Chang/Smart-Connected-System/README.md

-# LastName-FirstName

-Hello, I am Chen-Yu Chang.
-I keep my repositories organized and well documented.
-In general, each skill exists in a cluster subfolder.
+# Smart & Connected System

+Author: Chen-Yu Chang

+These skills are what I learn from EC444 in Boston University.
+Overall, I learned how to connect microcontrollers, sensors, C codes, html, and node.js, which interacts each other remotely (smart control).